Quick Reference Guide to Common Google SERP Features

 Can You Optimize for SERP Features?

 Yes, there are a great many ways to optimize for these common SERP features (and other SERP features not listed in this article).
-As mentioned earlier, some you can optimize your webpages for and others are automatically generated by Google.
+As mentioned earlier, some you can optimize your webpages for, and others are automatically generated by Google.

 In this help file, Google shares all the ways you can enable search result features for your website.
-That is a good place to start, but it only scratches the surface of how you can optimize for the entire SERP using SEO.
+That is a good place to start, but it only scratches the surface of how you can optimize the entire SERP using SEO.

 Request a free consultation with us if you’d like to discuss how we can help optimize your website.